jeryrepo/HR-Analysis-MySQL-PowerBI/README.md

 5) Gender Format Standardization:
    The gender column was modified to follow a uniform format.
 Both "male" and "female" formats were transformed into "M" and "F," respectively.

-These cleaning steps were crucial to enhance data quality and consistency, making the dataset more suitable for analysis and reporting.

 *********************************************************************************************